neverabandon80/day-night-recognition/README.md

 4. Validate against 3–5 clips covering day, night, and tunnel scenarios

 See the `★ BONNET LINE ALIGNMENT GUIDE` section in `config.yaml` for full details.

-## 📚 References

--   Roy & Vetterli, *"The Effective Rank: A Measure of Effective Dimensionality"*, EUSIPCO 2007
--   Morcos et al., *"On the Importance of Single Directions for Generalization"*, ICLR 2018
--   BT.601 Luminance Standard (ITU-R Recommendation)

 ## 📄 License